State of Survival on PC – Guide for Winning in the Explorer Trail

 - Infantry: The bruisers of the bunch, which have high HP and decent defense, and are equipped to deal with the brunt of the infected horde.
 Their kit usually involves AoE skills to destroy multiple enemies in one fell swoop as their role is usually to act as the tanks of the team.
 They also offer utility as these characters usually have a stun, blind, or any other similar effect that can incapacitate a group of enemies.

 Learning the specifics of every hero type is important for when you want to assemble your own custom teams in State of Survival and beat every level of the Explorer Trail.

 Examine the Enemy List Before Entering a Level

 When you click on a specific level on the Explorer Trail map, you will access a preview screen before actually entering the battlefield.
 On this screen, you can actually peek at the enemies that you will encounter within, though it might not be initially apparent.
 In the photograph on the left, where there’s a model of an enemy, you can actually drag your cursor to scroll through the list of opponents that you’ll be facing at the current level.

 Some say that knowing your enemy is half the battle, so we don’t really have to say how important it is to know what you’re going to be up against in every stage before you actually enter the battlefield.
 With this information in hand, you can easily choose a team composition specially-tailored for the challenge at hand.
-Take a look at our hero guide for State of Survivalif you want to find a few squad suggestions for most occasions.
+Take a look at our heroes guide for SoS if you want to find a few squad suggestions for most occasions.